 In addition to MS there are other diseases in which the immune system attacks and damages the optic nerve, brain and spinal cord.
 It can be challenging when diagnosing these diseases to correctly differentiate between these and MS. It is important to do so, because they have different treatment options.
 One way to help differentiate these diseases is by measuring “autoantibodies” in the blood.
 Autoantibodies are antibodies that mistakenly attack the human body instead of foreign invaders.

-Autoantibodies that mistakenly attack a protein in the brain call myelin oligodendrocyte glycoprotein (MOG) are a sign that an individual is likely to have neuromyelitis optica spectrum disorder, which has different treatment options then MS.
+Autoantibodies that mistakenly attack a protein in the brain call myelin oligodendrocyte glycoprotein (MOG) are a sign that an individual is likely to have Myelin oligodendrocyte glycoprotein antibody-associated disease (MOGAD), which has different treatment options to MS.

 However an unusual group of MS patients also test positive for MOG antibodies (in certain specialised tests), and this project will find out whether they might be affected by both MS and MOG antibody-associated disorder, and whether their MOG antibodies are different.